GLOBAL MARKETS-Dollar falls, equities gain as Fed calms inflation worries

 Overnight in Asia, the region's main regional equity gauges climbed, with MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS up 1.5% at a two-week high.

-Oil prices were little changed on Tuesday as rising demand from the approach of the northern hemisphere's summer driving season and lifting of coronavirus restrictions offset worries that Iran's possible return to the market will cause supplies to jump.
+Oil prices edged a shade higher on Tuesday as rising demand from the approach of the Northern Hemisphere's summer driving season and lifting of coronavirus restrictions offset worries that Iran's possible return to the market will cause a supply glut.

 Gold prices scaled a more than four-month peak, as the dollar and U.S. Treasury yields slumped after data showed consumer confidence dropped slightly in the United States.